imstarbucks/rytbank-assessment/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## 🚀 Future Improvements

+1. **Loading States & Skeleton UI**

+   - Implement loading indicators or skeleton screens for components that fetch data from APIs, such as transaction history and total bank balance.
+This will enhance user experience by reducing perceived wait times.

+2. **Tab Navigation**

+   - Introduce a bottom tab navigation system to allow users to easily switch between different sections of the app, improving accessibility and usability.

+3. **Unit & Integration Testing**

+   - Implement unit tests to verify API responses and ensure correct data rendering on screens.
+   - Add integration tests to validate the full user journey, including authentication, navigation, and transaction history retrieval.

+4. **Secure User Authentication & Session Management**

+   - Store authentication tokens securely using **SecureStore** (for Expo) or **AsyncStorage with encryption** instead of cookies, since React Native does not natively support cookies.
+   - Implement session expiration handling to log out inactive users after a set duration, improving security.

+5. **Offline Mode Support**
+   - Cache transaction history and bank balance data using **React Query or AsyncStorage**, allowing users to access their data even when offline.